The Hard Part of AI Agents Isn't the Model

 }

-This is durable execution - the same pattern that Temporal, Inngest, and similar systems implement for distributed workflows.
+If this looks familiar, it should.
+It is the same durable execution pattern used by systems like Temporal and Inngest.
 The agent's state machine is persisted after every transition, making the workflow resumable from any point.

 Retry Logic

-Model calls fail.
 APIs time out.
 Rate limits trigger.
 Context windows overflow.
 Tool calls return errors.
-Every external interaction in an agent workflow can fail, and each failure type requires a different response.

 class AgentRetryPolicy: